VAIJ-TEJAS/Articles/Calculator using Tkinter/darft4.md

 ![adding_numbers](./img/testing1.png)&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![display_output](./img/testing2.png)

 # Possible Errors that might occur
 In building a calculator using Tkinter, potential errors include syntax mistakes, input validation issues, and challenges with complex operations.
-Effective debugging are crucial for ensuring the calculator functions reliably.
-Have a look on some of the problems along with their solutions that are listed below
+Effective debugging is crucial for ensuring the calculator functions reliably.
+Have a look at some of the problems along with their solutions that are listed below.
 ## Division by zero error:

 **Problem**: If the user divides by zero, Python will raise a ZeroDivisionError.